dime-coin/electrumx-docs/How-To.rst

 * Common Name (e.g. server FQDN or YOUR name): Enter electrumx as the common name.
 * Email Address: Skip the email address by pressing enter.

-If you run into an issue and that command does not need to run, you may need to install OpenSSL on your system.
+If you run into an issue and the :command:`openssl` command does not run, you may need to install OpenSSL on your system.

 These steps create a private key (key.pem) and a public certificate (cert.pem) in the cert directory within